 Trio of Alumni Start Smoked On High BBQ

 Max McGarity opened Smoked On High BBQ in 2017 after successfully turning his food truck, Buckeye Back Ribs, into a brick-and-mortar location just south of downtown Columbus in German Village.
 He also brought some fellow alumni on board to help him along the way.
 Danny Greiner helps with the business operations and Adam Maloon is part owner, operator and serves as pit boss.

 Kris Threlkeld was the first captain in AAA Blue Jackets history.
 He went on to become captain at Fitchburg State (DIII) and is now a state trooper in Rutland, MA.

 Blake Edwards is a 2015 graduate and captain at Tufts University (DIII).
 He now lives in London, England and is an Associate at J.P.
 Morgan.

 Joey Parizek was the student body president at Miami University.
-He is now works for Huber Equity Group and is an assistant coach for our 16U team.
+He is now works for Huber Equity Group and also serves as an assistant coach in our program.

 Drew Kariofiles is a graduate of Johnson & Wales University (DIII) earning a degree in finance.
 He served as captain of the 18U team, Topeka RoadRunners (NAHL) and JWU.
 Drew and was named JWU male scholar-athlete of the year and earned the NAHL Academic Achievement Award in junior hockey.
 Drew continues to give back to the community, both on and off the ice, and is currently the head coach for Xavier University (ACHA).
 He currently resides in Cincinnati, Ohio and is a Wealth Associate at UBS.